mahdimmd81/LUMOS/README.md

     - If the subtraction result is non-negative, update the root.
 3. **Finalization**: Set the ready signal to indicate the completion of the operation.

-The algorithm is implemented as follows in the Verilog code:
+-The algorithm is implemented as follows in the Verilog code:

 ```verilog
 // Square Root Circuit